-The Program Contractor shall implement policies and procedures to identify, correct, and track gaps in service See ACOM Gap-In-Services Policy.
+The Program Contractor shall implement policies and procedures to identify, correct, and track gaps in service.
+See ACOM Policy 413, Gap-In-Services and AMPM, Chapter 1600, Case Management.
 These policies shall, at a minimum, cover the following areas:

-- Information to members on their right to receive services as authorized. - Information to members on how to contact the Program Contractor or its Subcontractor when one of the above stated services is not provided as scheduled. - At the time of the initial and quarterly reassessment case managers are required to assess a member's needs, including a member's service preference level if a gap in services were to occur and develop a contingency plan in the event of a gap in a member's services. - The Program Contractor's process for providing services in the event of a gap in service.
-This shall include guidelines on how timely the Program Contractor or its Subcontractor shall be in providing services in the event of a gap in service. - Tracking and trending gaps in service and grievances as a result of gaps.
+- Information (verbally and in writing) to members on their right to receive services as authorized, including the right to have any gaps in critical services filled within two hours and the right to have a back-up caregiver to substitute when an unforeseeable gap in critical service occurs. - Information to members on how to contact the Program Contractor, its Subcontractor or the AHCCCS Administration when one of the above stated services is not provided as scheduled. - At the time of the initial and quarterly reassessment case managers are required to assess a member's needs, including a member's service preference level if a gap in services were to occur and develop a contingency plan in the event of a gap in a member's services. - The Program Contractor's process for providing services in the event of a gap in service.
+This shall include a description of the process used to ensure that the Program Contractor or its Subcontractor timely provide a back-up caregiver in the event of an unforseeable gap in service. - Tracking and trending gaps in service and grievances as a result of gaps.

 On a semi-annual basis, (November 15, May 15), the Program Contractor shall submit a report to AHCCCS outlining trends and corrective actions regarding gaps in services, grievances related to service gaps, and other reports as deemed necessary to fulfill the settlement agreement in the Ball v.
-Biedess (Rodgers) case.
+Betlach case.
 See also Section D, ¶16, Case Management.